-Any woman in the public eye – journalist, athlete, actor, politician, etc. – will receive multiple hate messages.
+Any woman in the public eye―journalist, athlete, actor, politician, etc.―receives frequent hate messages.
 Most try to avoid Facebook, Twitter, and the like to preserve their sanity.

 The words “trolling” or “harassment” don’t do justice to the problem.
 They don’t convey the devastating impact these activities can have on victims.
 The tormenting can and does drive some people to take their own lives.

-People display different behaviours when alone from those they exhibit in public.
-Here’s how Academic Earth colourfully puts it “… most people refrain from picking their nose in public, but dig with abandon when alone.”
+People exhibit different behaviours when they alone than when they are in public.
+Here’s how Academic Earth colourfully puts it: “. . . most people refrain from picking their nose in public, but dig with abandon when alone.”

-For some people, the anonymity of the Internet confers license to behave in an antisocial manner.
-The fear of being judged badly that prompts most of us to control negative impulses is absent in chat rooms, comment areas, and social media.
+For some people, the anonymity of the internet confers license to behave in an antisocial manner.
+The fear of being judged that prompts most of us to control negative impulses is absent in chat rooms, comment areas, and social media.